Skip to content

 Supplying Sacred Scripture (Gospel)

-A major ICC initiative in Southeast Asia is distributing Bibles, particularly among house churches and small groups.
+A major ICC initiative in SEA is distributing Bibles, particularly among house churches and small groups.
 Christians are regularly denied the right to gather freely, build churches, and evangelize.
 It is a privilege to supply God’s Word and good Bible teaching materials to house churches and persecuted believers.
 With donor support, ICC has distributed and gifted many Bibles in Southeast and East Asia this year.

 A Haven for Refugees (Emergency Relief)

-Many Christian refugees seek asylum in Southeast Asia due to escalating religious persecution in their home countries.
+Many Christian refugees seek asylum in SEA due to escalating religious persecution in their home countries.
 Many of these individuals come from nations where Christianity is suppressed, and believers face harassment, imprisonment, or violence for practicing their faith.
 We plan to serve more than 4,000 refugees by the end of 2026 through support programs and outreach efforts.

 Help for Recent Converts/MBBs (Emergency Relief)